NTU-WANDS/arduino-lmic/README.md

 LMIC_CSMA_LEVEL 0 : Disables CSMA and reverts to ALOHA.
 No extra codespace is used for unused CSMA functionality.

 LMIC_CSMA_LEVEL 1 : Enables basic channel sensing.
-A node continues sensing the already set CH/SF until it becomes free.
-A free channel is ensured when a randomly selected number of CAD operations (from 1-20) report a free channel; a DIFS window.
-Once the the set CH/SF is ensured free, the frame is transmitted.
+A node continues sensing the CH/SF the radio is configured to.
+Once the the set CH/SF is ensured free ("free" within a DIFS window), the frame is transmitted.

 LMIC_CSMA_LEVEL 2 : Enables random channel hoping.
 Under this setting, a node hops randomly to one of the 8 channels defined within the user space.
-If the newly hopped channel is ensured free, the frame is transmitted.
+If the newly hopped channel is sensed free, the frame is transmitted.
 Otherwise, a new random channel is selected until a free channel is ensured.

 LMIC_CSMA_LEVEL 3 : Enables channel profiling.
-Maintains a matrix of previous interactions and switches to the least bussiest channel once a busy channel is found.
-As usual, if the newly selected channel is ensured free, the frame is transmitted.
+Maintains a matrix of previous interactions and switches to the least busy channel once the current CH/SF is busy.
+If the newly selected channel is ensured free, the frame is transmitted.
 Else, the next best channel is selected.

 Supported hardware
 ------------------